Experiential Travel Explained: Players, Distribution Landscape, and Opportunities

 What is experiential travel?

 Experiential travel is a form of tourism that implies an active and meaningful engagement with a destination’s culture, people, and/or environment to create unique, memorable experiences.
 It’s the story about visiting new destinations, keeping off the beaten path, encountering authentic local experiences, and just doing something extraordinary.
+And we not only mean actual activities here.
+Sometimes even staying in an unusual lodging such as a glamping cabin or a treehouse can be an experience of a lifetime.

 Experiential travel is often confused with immersive and adventure travel (actually, Adventure Trade Travel Association or ATTA suggests adventure tourism as the main unifying term).